 A building’s materiality is what our bodies make direct contact with; the cold metal handle, the warm wooden wall, and the hard glass window would all create an entirely different atmosphere if they were, say, a hard glass handle, a cold metal wall and a warm wooden window (which with KTH’s new translucent wood, is not as absurd as it might sound).
-Materiality is of just as much importance as form, function and location—or rather, inseparable from all three.
+Materiality is of just as much importance as form, function, and location—or rather, inseparable from all three.

 Concrete is the most widely used building material in the world, making it a good starting material to get to know.
-However it also has significant environmental impacts, including a carbon footprint of up to 5% of worldwide emissions.
+However, it also has significant environmental impacts, including a carbon footprint of up to 5% of worldwide emissions.
 To get to know all about designing with concrete, the Concrete Center has a collection of useful reports, many of which are free with registration.

 One of the oldest, most traditional building materials around the world is of course timber.
 The material is beginning to take on new forms thanks to engineered wood products, and with high-rise buildings and even translucent properties, this diverse material is being taken to new heights. reThink Wood has a great collection of resources to learn about, and help architects design with, wood.

 The city skylines as we know them exploded out of our discovery of steel, commonly used for reinforcement but serving as a beautiful skin in several examples.
-The wiki SteelConstruction.info offers everything you could possibly need to know about designing with steel.
+The wiki SteelConstruction.info offers everything you need to know about designing with steel.

 Although this may seem like a cheap, unsustainable material to some, one should not be so quick to judge the possibilities that plastic holds.
 We produce so much of it; why not recycle it in the form of architecture or bioplastics?
 What about the whole new world that comes with 3D printing?
 The American Chemistry Council has a great overview of plastics as a material, as well as a rundown of their major uses in architecture, with links to further resources for each.

-Another material used over generations in certain geographical locations around the world, stone has a wide diversity of textures, colours and strengths.
+Another material used over generations in certain geographical locations around the world, stone has a wide diversity of textures, colors, and strengths.
 Despite its heavy, solid materiality, one can still work with it to achieve diverse forms.
 The Building Stone Institute has a variety of resources including fact sheets and specification sheets for many of the most common types of stone used in construction.

-Textiles have been explored most commonly using tensile structures, however there’s a whole range of opportunities using this material: load-bearing chairs, inflatable spaces, fabric casting and wooden fabrics amongst others.
+Textiles have been explored most commonly using tensile structures, however, there’s a whole range of opportunities using this material: load-bearing chairs, inflatable spaces, fabric casting, and wooden fabrics amongst others.
 Fabric Architecture Magazine has a collection of technical articles for architects, while their resource guide provides a comprehensive overview of the products on the market in this category.

 Our most used material to achieve transparency and light is without a doubt glass, one of the most commonly used façade elements in contemporary architecture.
 Some are taking it a step further, attempting to extend its properties to create "intelligent" responsive glass.
 The PPG Glass Education Center is a great place to learn more.